 - Plan Your Activities - If you're coming to Big Sky in winter, it's likely that you're planning to go skiing at Big Sky Resort, but there are so many things to do here.
 Take a day off and plan to visit Yellowstone, go snowmobiling in the Gallatin forest, ride a dog sled, try snowshoeing, cross country ski at Lone Mountain Ranch, or try winter fly fishing.
 Gear rental is available for pretty much any activity that interests you.

 Erik Lovold Skiing Below Lone Peak | Photo: Love Street Media

 - Enjoy! - Once you're here you can sit back enjoy everything that Big Sky has to offer.
 If any questions come up, check out the Visit Big Sky blog.
 It will likely point you in the right direction for whatever you're looking for.

 We highly encourage you do to your research on other ski destinations .
-We know that there are lots of fantastic places to ski in the world, but what it comes down to is that once you try Big Sky, you're going to be hooked.
-Book your trip and see what you think.
+We know that there are lots of fantastic places to ski in the world, but once you try Big Sky, you're going to be hooked.
+Book your trip and see for yourself!